-There are no limitations for adoption of this practice.
+There is no limited for adoption of this practice.

 16.5 Energy & GHG emission saving potential, Investment required & Cost benefits analysis

 The energy & GHG emission saving potential, investment required and cost-benefits analysis for replacement of metallic/ aluminum blade with FRP blades is given in the table below.